tarunmanchukonda/freeCodeCamp/README.md

 ### The Learning Platform

-This code is running live at [freeCodeCamp.org](https://www.freecodecamp.org).
+This code is running live only at [freeCodeCamp.org](https://www.freecodecamp.org).

 Our community also has: